briandgomez/Study/Security+/Security Operations.md

     - <u>Agent Based Solution</u>: specialized software installed directly onto a device (i.e. endpoint, server, or VM) in order to perform security related tasks and report data (i.e. antivirus, endpoint detection)
         - Agents can check if a device is compliant and provide additional details
         - Best used for real time security, in depth monitoring, and proactive actions
-        - It checks the system is working properly but it needs to be maintained updated
+        - It checks the system is working properly but it needs to be maintained
     - <u>Agentless Solution</u>: no software is installed.
 The monitoring system connects to the device or cloud service (via APIs, SNMP or cloud provider) to gather usage and security data
         - Best used for simple and broad visibility of a system